 - Drivers who are on a qualifying lap are not required to yield track position to a faster driver approaching from behind.

 - All drivers must retire from the qualifying session while entering the pit-lane, or while in their garage.
 No driver is to retire while on track.

-- The following tyre compounds will be used for the Russian Grand Prix.
+- The following tyre compounds will be used for the French Grand Prix.

 - Drivers must use a minimum of one set of the designated mandatory tyre compounds.

 - Drivers must use two of the three available dry tyre compounds during the race event.

 - If weather conditions require a driver to use a wet tyre compound, then they are not required to use two different dry tyre compounds during the race event.